nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 UI is implemented by JavaFX 8 and consists of the main panel Main Window.
 This component primarily handles user input such as text input which will be entered via Command Line Input (CLI) as shown in Figure 2.
 On top of text input, users are also allowed to use keypress or mouse click and pass on to the Logic component. <br>

-If you are intending to work on the UI, you will need to update the application’s internal state, which also includes: <br>
+If you are intending to work on the UI, you will need to update the applicationï¿½s internal state, which also includes: <br>
 1. UiManager.java <br>
 2. UiPartLoader.java <br>
 3. UiPart.java <br>